Some applications of Menke's JSJ decomposition for symplectic fillings: Proofs

 where each $V_i$ is a solid torus, $-\partial(\Sigma\times S^1)=T_1+T_2+T_3$, and each $L_{i,j}\cong T^2\times I$ is a continued fraction block corresponding to a knot in the surgery diagram for $(M,\xi)$.
 Specifically, let $L_{i,j_i}$ be the continued fraction block corresponding to $\widehat{K}_i$, for $i=1,2,3$.
 Then the boundary torus $\widehat{T}_i$ between $L_{i,j_i}$ and $L_{i,j_i-1}$ is a mixed torus, and each continued fraction block preceding $L_{i,j_i}$ has basic slices of a single sign, matching the stabilizations of $K_i$.\\

 Notice that simultaneously splitting $(M,\xi)$ along the mixed tori $\widehat{T}_1,\widehat{T}_2,$ and $\widehat{T}_3$ yields a disjoint union of a universally tight small Seifert fibered space and three lens spaces, independent of the slopes which are used to perform this splitting.
-It follows that by applying the JSJ decomposition to a strong symplectic filling of $(M,\xi)$, we may obtain this filling from a disjoint union of a strong filling of a universally tight small Seifert fibered space with strong fillings of three lens spaces.
+It follows that by applying the JSJ decomposition to an exact symplectic filling of $(M,\xi)$, we may obtain this filling from a disjoint union of an exact filling of a universally tight small Seifert fibered space with exact fillings of three lens spaces.
 By applying Theorem \ref{thm:lens-space-fillings} to the three lens space fillings, we prove Theorem \ref{thm:not-mixed}.\\

 Observe that for contact structures which are thoroughly or lightly mixed, the conclusion of Theorem \ref{thm:not-mixed} follows from Theorems \ref{thm:lens-space-fillings}, \ref{thm:thoroughly-mixed}, and \ref{thm:lightly-mixed}.
-So, with the small number of exceptions pointed out at the conclusion of Section \ref{sec:mixed-structures}, we have reduced the problem of classifying strong symplectic fillings for small Seifert fibered spaces to the same problem for universally tight lens spaces and for universally tight small Seifert fibered spaces.
+So, with the small number of exceptions pointed out at the conclusion of Section~\ref{subsubsec:mixed-structures}, we have reduced the problem of classifying exact symplectic fillings for small Seifert fibered spaces to the same problem for universally tight lens spaces and for universally tight small Seifert fibered spaces.
 See Figure \ref{fig:ssf-example}.